dentarg/auth0-blog/_posts/2018-02-19-using-sparkpost-as-a-email-provider-with-auth0.markdown

 - To use a custom domain for sending emails, that domain must be validated once using the [SparkPost domain validation process](https://developers.sparkpost.com/api/sending-domains.html).
 The relevant section of SparkPost's dashboard is [this one](https://app.sparkpost.com/account/sending-domains).

-- Custom domains must much **exactly** the validated domain.
+- Custom domains must match **exactly** the validated domain.
 In other words, if your validated domain is `mail.mysuperdomain.com` you must pick an address that looks like `mymailbox@mail.mysuperdomain.com`.
 Variants like `mymailbox@mysuperdomain.com` or `mymailbox@mail2.mysuperdomain.com` are not valid.
 If you don't want the `mail` subdomain to be part of your e-mail, make sure to validate the root domain and not the subdomain using SparkPost's domain validation process.
 Whatever goes before the `@` is not important, though, you can pick whatever you want.

 - There is a domain that can be used for tests in case you don't have a custom domain at the moment: `sparkpostbox.com`.
 This is known in SparkPost's documentation as the [sandbox](https://developers.sparkpost.com/api/transmissions.html#header-the-sandbox-domain).
 SparkPost's sandbox domain has strict limitations and should only be used to test that things work once or twice.
 In fact, there is a hard lifetime limit of five test e-mails from that domain.
 In other words, after five test e-mails, you won't be able to send any more using that domain.
 You can use this domain to test the integration with Auth0 but be aware that things will fail after those five e-mails have been sent.
 Sandbox domains are of the form `mailbox@sparkpostbox.com` where `mailbox` can be anything you want.

 With all of this in mind, we might want to test things using the sandbox domain (just one mail this time!).
 Put a sandbox domain e-mail address in the input box at the top, like `test@sparkpostbox.com` and hit `SEND TEST EMAIL`.
 In a few seconds, you will receive an e-mail in your main Auth0 e-mail address.
 This is the e-mail that you used when you signed-up for an Auth0 account.
 Check it out!

 ## Step 4: Setup a Custom Domain in SparkPost
 SparkPost's sandbox domain is very limited.
-For this reason, it is very import to setup a custom domain as soon as possible.
+For this reason, it is very important to setup a custom domain as soon as possible.
 Fortunately, if you already own a domain this is very simple.
 If you don't, getting one is out of scope for this tutorial.
 Fortunately, there are many tutorials on getting a domain on the internet.
 If you need to buy one, do that and then return to this step.
 For instance, you can buy one from [Google](https://domains.google/#/) or you can use [Zeit's excellent now.sh service](https://zeit.co/domains) to buy one from the console.

 To access the domain verification screen, go to [SparkPost's dashboard](https://app.sparkpost.com/dashboard), then go to `ACCOUNT`, `SENDING DOMAINS` and read the `Set Up For Sending` section.